troindx/csharp-angular-docker/Readme.md

 - Attention to older docker versions.
 If you are not running Docker desktop but are using docker-toolbox, you may have to edit the connection settings.
 You can find them in frontend/src/environment
 Translator/appsetings.json

+## Testing the system
+Integration tests have been designed using NPM junit.
+To run the tests, the system must be running in Docker containers (even though running them in local should also work).
+In your cli, navigate to Tests folder and execute "npm install" followed by "npm test".